onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 (not to be confused with exactly once side effects, which are impossible).

 Onyx's state management and windowing features journal each state update and corresponding unique id, to BookKeeper.
-Upon the failure of a peer, the the state machine log is replayed to recover the full state.
+Upon the failure of a peer, the state machine log is replayed to recover the full state.
 In this next test, we build a job that adds each message to a collection, using the `:onyx.windowing.aggregation/conj` aggregation (see the :collect-segments window below).
-Onyx's "exactly once" / de-duplication feature, will ensure that this message will only be added to this collection only once.
+Onyx's "exactly once" / de-duplication feature, will ensure that this message will only be added to this collection once.
 Once all messages are processed, the final state must consist of all of the messages written to all of the ledgers by the Jepsen clients.